Pivot-and-Pilot/work-flow/README.md

   ```
   npm i --save-dev gulp gulp-group-css-media-queries gulp-plumber gulp-postcss gulp-sass autoprefixer browser-sync gulp-uglify gulp-minify-css gulp-concat
   ```
+- Run ```gulp``` to start BrowserSync and start developing.
+- After the development process is done, run ```gulp build``` to minify and ugify the .css and .js files.
+- Enquere the final .css and .js files in function.php.
 ## Setup Git/Github Repo
 1. Make .gitignore in the theme folder and include:
   - node_modules